SHI-Labs/Matting-Anything/GETTING_STARTED.md

 - During training, we used foregrounds from AIM, Distinctions-646, AM2K, Human-2K, and RefMatte to ensure a diverse range of instance classes.
 We used COCO and BG20K to provide a mix of both real-world and synthetic backgrounds.

-- During evaluation, we tested MAM on a variety of image matting benchmarks including the semantic image matting benchmarks PPM-100, AM2K, PM-10K, the instance image matting benchmark RWP636, HIM2K, and the referring image matting benchmark RefMatte-RW100.
+- During the evaluation, we tested MAM on a variety of image matting benchmarks including the semantic image matting benchmarks
+PPM-100, AM2K, PM-10K, the instance image matting benchmark RWP636, HIM2K, and the referring image matting benchmark RefMatte-RW100.

 ## Training MAM
 - Please prepare all these datasets and specify the paths of these datasets in the config file.

-- Setup the environment and install MAM following the instructions in the [INSTALL.md](INSTALL.md).
+- Set up the environment and install MAM following the instructions in the [INSTALL.md](INSTALL.md).

 - Train MAM with SAM ViT-B checkpoint and 8 GPUs
 ```bash